• Menu

 A good question to ask is how to filter chlorine from water.

 Chlorination can be a very effective treatment method for bacteria and odors and a good pre-treatment for filtering iron and manganese particles.
-However, the process can cause users problems in septic tanks, as the chlorine will kill the bacteria in the tank and cause the system to back up.
+However, chloramines are used alongside chlorine in municipal water treatment to kill microorganisms effectively, highlighting their stability.
+The process can cause users problems in septic tanks, as the chlorine kills the bacteria in the tank and causes the system to back up.

 How to Filter Chlorine from Water?

 There are three primary chlorine/chloramine removal methods in water treatment.
-All filtration systems use a type of activated carbon and remove chlorine tastes and odors.
+All filtration systems use activated carbon to effectively remove chlorine tastes and odors.

 1. Carbon Cartridge Filter Systems